-- 2.1 If a player, parent/carer, member of staff or volunteer has a concern about the welfare of a child, or the conduct of another child/young person or an adult (whether they are a parent, coach, member, or otherwise), these concerns should be brought to the attention of the County Welfare Officer without delay.
+- 2.1 If a player, parent/carer, member of staff or volunteer has a concern about the welfare of a child, or the conduct of another child/young person or an adult (whether they are a parent, coach, member, or otherwise), these concerns should be brought to the attention of the Club Welfare Officer without delay.
 The person reporting the concern is not required to decide whether abuse has occurred, but simply has a duty to pass their concerns and any relevant information to the Welfare Officer.
 Please refer to Flowcharts 1 & 2 for further details (see below). - 2.2 All concerns will be treated in confidence.
-Details should only be shared on a "need to know" basis with those who can help with the management of the concern. - 2.3 Concerns will be recorded on an Incident Report Form, reviewed by the County Welfare Officer and, if necessary, sent to the England Golf Lead Safeguarding Officer and retained confidentially within the county.
-The England Golf Lead Safeguarding Officer will assist with completion of this form if required, tel: 01526 351856.
-(Incident Report Form-Appendix 8) - 2.4 The Cornwall Ladies County Golf Association work with England Golf and other external agencies to take appropriate action where concerns relate to potential abuse or serious poor practice.
-County disciplinary procedures will be applied and followed where possible. - 2.5 In the event of a child making a disclosure of any type of abuse, the following guidance is given: - Reassure them that they have done the right thing to share the information - Listen carefully - Do not make promises that cannot be kept, such as promising not to tell anyone else - Do not seek to actively question the child or lead them in any way to disclose more information than they are comfortably able to: this may compromise any future action.
-Only ask to clarify your understanding where needed e.g. Can you tell me what you mean by the word xxxxx? - Record what the child has said as soon as possible on an incident report form.
+Details should only be shared on a "need to know" basis with those who can help with the management of the concern.

+- 2.3 Concerns will be recorded on an Incident Report Form and sent to the England Golf Lead Safeguarding Officer and retained confidentially within the club.
+The England Golf Lead Safeguarding Officer can assist with completion of this form if required, tel: 01526 351824.
+(Incident Report Form-Appendix 8) - 2.4 The C.L.C.G.A. will work with England Golf and other external agencies to take appropriate action where concerns relate to potential abuse or serious poor practice.
+The C.L.C.G.A. disciplinary procedures will be applied and followed where possible. - 2.5 In the event of a child making a disclosure of any type of abuse, the following guidance is given: - Reassure them that they have done the right thing to share the information - Listen carefully - Do not make promises that cannot be kept, such as promising not to tell anyone else - Do not seek to actively question the child or lead them in any way to disclose more information than they are comfortably able to: this may compromise any future action.
+Only ask questions to clarify your understanding where needed e.g. can you tell me what you mean by the word XXXX? - Record what the child has said as soon as possible on an incident report form. - You should explain to children, young people and families at the outset, openly and honestly, what and how information will, or could be shared and why, and seek their agreement. - Parents or Carers should be informed if the allegation does not involve them. - 2.6 The NSPCC Helpline is available to discuss concerns regarding poor practice and abuse in confidence with members of the public who need support.
+Those with concerns are encouraged to use this service.
+The Helpline number is 0808 800 5000. - 2.7 Safeguarding children and young people requires everyone to be committed to the highest possible standards of openness, integrity and accountability.
+The C.L.C.G.A. supports an environment where staff, volunteers, parents/carers and the public are encouraged to raise safeguarding and child protection concerns.
+Anyone who reported a legitimate concern to the organisation (even if their concerns subsequently appear to be unfounded) will be supported.
+All concerns will be taken seriously.
+(Whistleblowing Policy-Appendix 15)